 4. Speaker points from prelim rounds, dropping the 2 best and 2 worst.

 6. Coinflip from prelim rounds

 Judging: I have enabled the judge exchange in the policy division so people who are familiar with that system may use it.
 Just a reminder that those agreements are between the judge who offers extra rounds for sale and the school that hires them; if you sell extra rounds in the judge exchange you are not being paid by the tournament.
 Hired Judges: Some (but limited) hired judging is available, but you should contact me as soon as possible about buying out any judging obligations.
 If you are registered as a varsity judge in LD or Policy you may also end up on the JV pairing for those events from time to time so be aware.

 Days of Competition: We are moving to a Friday-Sunday schedule this year, in the past the tournament was Sat-Mon.

 Trophies: We will be mailing out trophies after the event, and I’m hoping to arrange something special.
 Awards will be mailed out to debaters who finish at the semifinals level and above in the JV divisions and debaters who finish at the quarterfinals level and above in the varsity divisions.

-Hybrid Entries: I neglected to mention when I originally posted this invite that hybrid entries in policy are not allowed.
+Hybrid Entries: Hybrid entries in policy are not allowed.
 Both debaters must be from the same school.